440 Huntington Avenue

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

+Creating a positive student experience is the key focus of my work with Align students.
+I collaborate closely with the Boston and regional campus teams to develop initiatives and strategies for supporting students’ learning inside and outside of the classroom.
 My passion is advising students throughout their educational journey.
-I love that my job here at Northeastern includes working directly with students from a variety of backgrounds and supporting their academic and professional goals.
+I love that my job here at Northeastern includes working directly with students from diverse backgrounds and supporting their academic and professional goals.

 What’s the most compelling thing to you about the work that goes on at CCIS?

 The College of Computer and Information Science is a dynamic place, with faculty and students contributing research that will have an important impact upon society both locally and globally.
 And with our groundbreaking Align program we are helping individuals previously outside the world of computer science begin an exciting pathway toward a career in technology.
 The fact that we are helping to change the face of tech for future generations is incredibly exciting.